Public Safety Comes From Community Investment

 No Profiling Based on Race, Religion, Birthplace, or Identity

-We call on elected officials to support all government employees setting the highest example of inclusion and unity, and will not stand for policies or practices of different treatment due to the actual or perceived race, religion, birthplace, or self-identity of anyone in New Orleans.
+We call on elected officials to support all government employees setting the highest example of inclusion and unity, and will not stand for policies or practices of different treatment due to the actual or perceived race, religion, birthplace, or self-identity of anyone in Jefferson Parish.

 Community Oversight of Police, Courts, and Jails

-The police department and sheriff’s department, due to their intense power, require intense public supervision.
+The police department, sheriff’s department, and district attorney, due to their intense power, require intense public supervision.
 The potential for abuse is unrivaled, and history teaches us valuable lessons on the need for public oversight.

-We call on elected officials to support a strong and empowered community board monitoring public servants within the police, the court, and the jails.
+We call on elected officials to support a strong and empowered community board monitoring public servants within the police, the court, district attorney, and the jails.